kuvivek/drivingTheoryInGermany/README.md

 ✅ If there are rails integrated into the road lane
 **Comment**:  Normally I can park on the right side of the road.
 However, it is prohibited if there are tracks there or if there is a shoulder suitable for parking or a usable parking lane to the right of them.

-410. What is the minimum distance a vehicle must leave clear in front of traffic lights if the traffic lights would be
-concealed by the vehicle? --- IMP
+410. What is the minimum distance a vehicle must leave clear in front of traffic lights if the traffic lights would be concealed by the vehicle? ––IMP
 __10m__
 **Comment**: Traffic lights must always be visible in good time.
 That's why you shouldn't cover them with the vehicle when stopping.
 If this is the case, you must maintain a distance of at least 10m from the traffic lights.